-Only use your club financial accounts for investment related transactions that apply to all club members
+Only use your club financial accounts for investment related transactions that apply to all club members, not for individual expenses.

 Make sure your club ownership is tracked correctly.
-All member Contributions need to be entered as member payments and any payouts need to be determined and recorded as Withdrawals using the correct forms
+All member contributions need to be entered as member payments and any payouts need to be determined and recorded as Withdrawals using the correct forms.